OOPS in C++

 }

-1. virtual: It is used to declare a virtual function in the base class.
+: It is used to declare a virtual function in the base class.
 Virtual functions can be overridden in derived classes, and the appropriate function is called based on the actual object type during run-time polymorphism.

 class Shape {